g8hh/progress-knight3/README.md

  Code required:
  - [x] wrap town building objects in containing object
- - [ ] refactor existing town object calls to reflect new access pattern using container object
+ - [x] refactor existing town object calls to reflect new access pattern using container object
- - [ ] gameData subobject to store building references
+ - [x] gameData subobject to store building references
- - [ ] gameData field to store current income from town buildings (so we don't have to constantly recalculate unchanging values)
+ - [x] gameData field to store current income from town buildings (so we don't have to constantly recalculate unchanging values)
- - [ ] global function within townBuildings.js to calculate and return the amount of income
+ - [x] global function within townBuildings.js to calculate and return the amount of income from entire town
  - [ ] code to link income calculation to the main.js income calculation that applies gameSpeed to our income
  - [ ] code inside handleClick functions to update town income
  - [ ] code inside handleClick functions to update or add xp multipliers (this needs to be broken down into smaller chunks)

+ Debug:
+ Running into an issue with the new gameData references.
+I'm wondering if when I set gameData.townData = o_townBuildingsContainer if Javascript makes
+ a copy of the object rather than a reference to the existing object in townBuildings.js.
+According to some posts on Stack Overflow, I should indeed have a
+ reference, not a copy.
+I'll revert to using the o_container for now until I can get some in-depth reading done on the subject.

+ gameData references reverted back to o_townBuildingsContainer refs.
+ Testing of updateRawTownIncome() function successfully completed.

 ### 8/2/2021
 -wrote object prototype for town building data